-Quick tips to keep your car clean during COVID
+Quick Tips to Keep Your Car Clean During COVID

-As kids and parents prepare to plan for schools reopening — if they reopen, that is — and prepare to formulate plans on how to best ensure that kids are travelling to and from school in as clean an environment as possible (and that everyone else is once your kids step out), keeping your vehicle clean is more important than ever before.
+As kids and parents prepare to plan for schools reopening – if they reopen, that is, as the jury is still out on whether or not COVID-related closures should continue into the school year – and prepare to formulate plans on how to best ensure that the kids are travelling to and from school in as clean an environment as possible (and that everyone else is once your kids step out), keeping your vehicle clean is more important than ever before.

 Ed Marchese is the general manager of J.S.
 Auto Detail and Media Fleet Services in Vancouver, B.C.
 His company provides services from basic cleaning and detailing all the way up to professional cut and polish services, and while many of his clients are bringing in their own personal cars, he also services various fleets from the film and TV industry, the public sector and importantly for journalists, the fleet vehicles that we are provided for car testing.